lix-pm/lix.client/README.md

 If you develop your own haxelibs, you might be used to using `haxelib dev` to tell haxelib to use a local folder rather than a downloaded library while you develop your library, so that changes you make in the local folder are always used in the next build.

-With Lix, there is no command to do this, you just edit the relevant hxml file.
+With lix, there is no command to do this, you just edit the relevant hxml file.

 For example, change `haxe_libraries/tink_core.hxml` from: